vresque/denocat/examples/README.md

 # EXAMPLES / DEVELOPERS DOCUMENTATION

-## Welcome to the official Contributor's documentation!
+## Welcome to the official Contributor's documentation

-### Please note, this is not a documentation for how to use Visionizer, this is a documentation for how to help develop Visionizer
+#### Please note, this is not a documentation on how to use Visionizer, this is a documentation for how to help develop Visionizer